-The Home Edit uses the word Zones a lot.
-And we already understand the concept, as we all have a cutlery drawer, a bookshelf, a coat rack etc. We need to expand this notion out to all our stuff.
+Get Organized with The Home Edit uses the word Zones a lot.
+And we already understand the concept.
+We all have a cutlery drawer, a bookshelf, a coat rack, etc. We just need to expand this notion out to all our stuff.
 The team takes it to the next level in Season 2 Episode 1 when they create a trail mix station.
 Joanna is particularly chuffed about that, bless her cotton socks.

 3. Think about what you use the most.

-The team calls it ‘touch access’.
+The Get Organized with The Home Edit team calls it ‘touch access’.
 I call them High Frequency items but either way you need them in easy reach.
 Your daily hairbrush, your favourite purse, your go-to coffee mug.
 Between your hip and eye level usually, so you don’t need to bend or stand on a chair to access them and put them away.
 Note the last part of that sentence – and put them away.
 Because ease of keeping a space tidy, is key to its success.

 In Season 2 Episode 1, Clea and Joanna organise a family’s pantry so that healthy items are in the High Frequency zone in clear bins.
-This means the fam is more likely to choose them when hungry.
+This means the fam is more likely to gravitate towards them.
 Brilliant.

 4. Aesthetics are important.